Bhatpara West Bengal, India Travel Guide

 Expect aggressive driving and less lane discipline.

-Plan for parking in advance if driving.
+Plan for finding a parking spot in advance if you are driving.

 Main roads are often congested and less pedestrian-friendly.
 Use sidewalks where possible.